 We’re heading back to school for Road Safety Week!

-Running November 23rd to 29th, this year’s theme is ‘drive less, live more’ and aims to improve road safety and the environment by reducing the number of car journeys we take.
+Running from 23rd to 29th November, this year’s theme is ‘drive less, live more’ and aims to improve road safety and the environment by reducing the number of car journeys we take.

 Road traffic accidents are the leading cause of brain injury in the UK, which is why we’ve chosen to support the Road Safety Week for several years.